Graduation Celebration 2024

 Biraj Karmacharya

-As a Fulbright recipient, Karmacharya attended the UW School of Public Health and received degrees in Epidemiology and Global Health.
-He is also an affiliate associate professor in the School’s Department of Global Health and was the founding co-director of Nepal Studies Initiative at the Jackson School of International Studies at the UW.
+Karmacharya studied at University of Washington School of Public Health as a Fulbright Science and Technology Awardee and received two degrees: a Ph.D. in Epidemiology in 2015 and an MPH in Global Health (Leadership, Policy and Management track) in 2017.
+He also completed a postdoctoral fellowship in cardiovascular epidemiology from the UW.
+Karmacharya is an affiliate associate professor in the School’s Department of Global Health and was the founding co-director of Nepal Studies Initiative at the Jackson School of International Studies at the UW.

 • Currently, verification of vaccination status or proof of a recent negative test for COVID-19, are not required for entry into this event.
 Wearing a mask is optional but highly encouraged.
 Requirements may change as we approach Commencement, so please check back frequently.